jefflopes/stops-away/README.md

 # stops-away

-run "ruby stops_away.rb <station_id>" to show upcoming vehicles and how many stops away they are
+run "ruby stops_away.rb station_id" to show upcoming vehicles and how many stops away they are

 station_id should be one of: place-boyls, place-pktrm, place-gover, place-haecl, place-north, place-spmnl